lra/mackup/README.md

 You can find more detailed installation instructions in [INSTALL.md](INSTALL.md).

-**Scenario 2:** You want to push configuration settings from **some** applications from one machine to your other machines.
+**Scenario 2:** You want to push configuration settings from **some** applications from one machine to others for syncing.

 Let's say you want to share just your bash configuration files with your other machines.
 Simply create a file in your home directory